jackred/charm_reader/README.md

   - If you are on LInux, open a terminal at the project location and write `python main.py`
 - Wait for the programme to finish.
 A file named *output.csv* should have been generated in the *videos* folder
 - Be sure to clean the *videos* folder after each use, otherwise the videos will be read each time

+## Detail
+This tool compare a part of the frame with skill's screenshots save before, using a simple Euclidian distance between each pixel, and checking the sum of all distance against a threshold.
+### Future improvement
+ - Use OCR (tesseract) to automatically recognize the character/skills (scalable for other language)
+ - Use the charm cursor position to recognize which charm is being read (using the orange color)

 ## Issue